dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 One of the hardest decisions in designing an applicative CE (i.e. one that supports `MergeSources`, `BindReturn` and potentially other CE constructs) is whether the CE builder should also define a `Bind` method.

 If the builder does define `Bind`, your users can very easily write code that has low performance.
 RCF FS-1063 contains one example.
-As another example, the code
+As another example, if the user defines `Bind` the following code will compile:

 ```fsharp
 let readCustomer() =